MacPenguin

 XIV.Compatibility

-Section 0: Forward
+Section 0: Foreword

 This FAQ and the Linux/m68k for Macintosh project could not exist without the generous help and support of a large number of people.
 There's still a lot of work to be done however, and help is appreciated now as much as ever.
 There is information below about how to join in the effort.
 Our thanks go to all of the programmers who have put their time into making everything happen, both past and present.
 Thanks also to everyone who actually tested the patches and things that those programmers put out, everyone who offered web space, the people that generously gave their resources or funded domain name registration, the "original" (and defunct) MacLinux team that started it all, the Mac BSD team for letting us use their booter for a while, and anyone that I might be forgetting.
 You all have my thanks for giving me something to do. :)